chimera-linux/turnstile/README.md

 ## How it works

-The `dinit-userservd` daemon manages sessions.
+The `turnstiled` daemon manages sessions.
 A session is a set of logins of a specific user.
 Upon first login in a session, the daemon spawns a user instance of Dinit.
 Upon last logout in a session, the instance is stopped.
 The instance is supervised by the daemon and does not have access to any